 Go to the UVI Directory and view the faculty profiles.
 You can read about their expertise, research interests, and publications, if available.
 We recommend setting up an appointment to meet and talk about potential research projects you can work on together.

 What do the acronyms mean?
-ECS = Emerging Caribbean Scientists HBCU-UP = Historically Black Colleges & Universities Undergraduate Program MARC = Minority Access to Research Careers MBRS = Minority Biomedical Research Support MBS = Math Behind the Science NIH = National Institutes of Health NSF = National Science Foundation RISE = Research Initiative for Scientific Enhancement SSRI = Summer Sophomore Research Institute STEM = Science, Technology, Engineering, & Mathematics SURE = Summer Undergraduate Research Experience
+DOE = Department of Energy ECS = Emerging Caribbean Scientists HBCU-UP = Historically Black Colleges & Universities Undergraduate Program MARC = Maximizing Access to Research Careers MBRS = Minority Biomedical Research Support MBS = Math Behind the Science NIH = National Institutes of Health NSF = National Science Foundation RISE = Research Initiative for Scientific Enhancement SSRI = Summer Sophomore Research Institute STEM = Science, Technology, Engineering, & Mathematics SURE = Summer Undergraduate Research Experience

 I would like to present at the Annual Research Symposium.
 Where can I get more information?